-Touring HK on the world's longest escalator system
+The story behind the world's longest outdoor escalator system

 Savoring Cantonese milk tea and cooling off at the same time.

 Sitting underneath the escalator along Cochrane Street, XTC (45B, Cochrane St., Central) is a homegrown gelato brand featuring a wonderfully rich Cantonese milk tea-flavored gelato.
-Happy Paradise (52-56 Stauton Street, Central) is the latest child of Little Bao's May Chow -- recently named the best female chef in Asia at San Pellegrino's Asia's 50 Best Restaurants Awards.

-The restaurant's a retro-futuristic version of a cha chaan teng (cheap Cantonese diner), serving creative takes on classic dishes.
+Meanwhile, with chef Archan Chan now at the helm, the long-time favorite Ho Lee Fook's (3-5 Elgin Street) menu has undergone a major revamp.
+The restaurant now serves classic Cantonese dishes packed with wok hei and fresh local ingredients.
+What hasn't changed are the playful bar-like atmosphere and the wall of waving lucky cats at its entrance.

 Hong Kong's finest cheongsams